habibieamrullah/SuperSimplePHPFileStorageAndUploader/README.md

 Your uploaded files will be stored on uploads folder.

 After uploading your files, you can click any of listed file to download them, or click delete button to remove them.

+You can watch the demo video here: https://youtu.be/FMC2YiauXRs